Are Parents Distracting their Teen Drivers?

 Another study presented at the convention focused on college-aged drivers.
 Similarly, drivers reported that they texted and talked on the phone while behind the wheel.
 However, participants did note that they were often stopped at an intersection when texting or talking on the phone.

-If you or someone you know have been injured in an accident caused by a distracted driver, the victim may be entitled to file a claim for damages.
+If you or someone you know have been injured in an accident caused by a distracted driver, the victim may be entitled to file a personal injury damages claim for damages.
 Contact the car accident lawyers from Greg Coleman Law at (865) 247-0080 to determine what your legal rights are today.